New Testament: Rulers & Officials

 Approximately 8 references

-Roman centurion in Caesarea, described as devout and God-fearing.
-An angel directed him to send for Peter, who received a vision showing that Gentiles were not "unclean."
-When Peter preached to Cornelius' household, the Holy Spirit fell on them — the first recorded Gentile conversion (Acts 10).
-This event was pivotal in opening the church to non-Jews.
+A Roman centurion in Caesarea described as devout and God-fearing, Cornelius was directed by an angel to send for Peter — who was himself receiving a vision showing that Gentiles were not "unclean."
+When Peter preached to the household, the Holy Spirit fell on them all, marking the first recorded Gentile conversion (Acts 10) and forcing the Jerusalem church to reckon with the scope of the gospel.

 Key references: Acts 10:1, Acts 10:3, Acts 10:17, Acts 10:22, Acts 10:24, Acts 10:25, Acts 10:30, Acts 10:31